watersavingtips1.jpg

 • Denver Water — Support from Denver Water as well as the Rocky Mountain Chapter of the North American Rock Garden Society has helped fund sub metering in the Rock Alpine Garden to better monitor water usage there.
 After a season of monitoring, we now know that the typical water usage in that garden is approximately six gallons per square foot during the growing season.
 By comparison, a typical square foot of turfgrass needs 18 gallons per square foot per season to sustain it.

-• Watershed Summit — In partnership with several Colorado organizations, the Gardens will host the ninth annual Watershed Summit on Friday, June 21, 2024, convening 250+ water professionals to discuss technology and innovation, sustainable development and agriculture.
+• Watershed Summit — In partnership with several Colorado organizations, the Gardens hosts the tenth annual Watershed Summit on Friday, June 20, 2025, convening 250+ water professionals to discuss technology and innovation, sustainable development and agriculture.

 • Alliance for Water Efficiency — In 2011, we became the first public garden member of this national organization promoting the efficient and sustainable use of water.